YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Related Work

 The YOLO (You Only Look Once) algorithm is considered one of the most prominent object detection algorithms.
 It achieves state-of-the-art speed and accuracy, and its various applications have made it indispensable in numerous fields and industries.
 Numerous researchers have shown interest in this object detection algorithm by publishing papers reviewing its evolution, fine-tuning its models, and benchmarking its performance against other computer vision algorithms.
 This widespread interest underscores YOLO's important role in advancing the field of computer vision.

-The paper in \cite{fabio2024benchcloudvision} examines seven semantic segmentation and detection algorithms, including YOLOv8, for cloud segmentation from remote sensing imagery.
+The paper \cite{fabio2024benchcloudvision} examines seven semantic segmentation and detection algorithms, including YOLOv8, for cloud segmentation from remote sensing imagery.
 It conducts a benchmark analysis to evaluate their architectural approaches and identify the most performing ones based on accuracy, speed, and potential applications.
-The research aims to produce machine learning algorithms that can perform cloud segmentation using only a few spectral bands, including RGB and RGBN-IR combinations.
+The research aims to produce machine learning algorithms with cloud segmentation using a few spectral bands, including RGB and RGBN-IR combinations.

+Highlighting advancements in UAV-based object detection, the study \cite{khan2024visionary} introduces SFFEF-YOLO to tackle challenges posed by varying target scales and small object prevalence in aerial imagery.
+By replacing the large prediction head with a tiny one, integrating a Fine-Grained Information Extraction Module (FIEM), and refining multi-scale fusion with the Multi-Scale Feature Fusion Module (MFFM), the model achieves an increase of 9.9\% on VisDrone2019-DET and 3.6\% on UAVDT in terms of mAP50 over YOLOv8.
+However, using an older YOLO version may limit its full potential.
+Incorporating newer YOLO models such as YOLO11 could further enhance accuracy, efficiency, and generalizability, a gap this paper addresses through broader benchmarks.

-The authors of the paper in \cite{hussain2024yolov1} review the evolution of the YOLO variants from version 1 to version 8, examining their internal architecture, key innovations, and benchmarked performance metrics.
-However, YOLOv9, YOLOv10, and YOLO11 are not considered in the analysis.
+The authors of \cite{hussain2024yolov1} review the evolution of the YOLO variants from version 1 to version 8, examining their internal architecture, key innovations, and benchmarked performance metrics.
 The paper highlights the models' applications across domains like autonomous driving and healthcare and proposes incorporating federated learning to improve privacy, adaptability, and generalization in collaborative training.
 The review, however, limits its focus to mAP (mean Average Precision) for accuracy evaluation, neglecting other key metrics such as Recall and Precision.
 Additionally, it considers FPS (frames per second) as the sole measure of computational efficiency, excluding the impact of preprocessing, inference, postprocessing times, GFLOPs, and size.

-The paper in \cite{diwan2023object} thoroughly analyzes single-stage object detectors, particularly YOLOs from YOLOv1 to YOLOv4, with updates to their architecture, performance metrics, and regression formulation.
-Additionally, it provides an overview of the comparison between two-stage and single-stage object detectors, several YOLO versions from version 1 to version 4, applications utilizing two-stage detectors, and future research prospects.
+The paper \cite{diwan2023object} thoroughly analyzes single-stage object detectors, particularly YOLOs from YOLOv1 to YOLOv4, with updates to their architecture, performance metrics, and regression formulation.
+Additionally, it provides an overview of the comparison between two-stage and single-stage object detectors and applications utilizing two-stage detectors.
+However, not including newer YOLO models limits its comprehensiveness, leaving a gap in understanding the advancements and improvements introduced in more recent versions.